What types of jobs and employers are there in the emergency services?

 Paramedic – these are the senior healthcare professionals at an accident or medical emergency.

 Emergency medical dispatcher – answering urgent calls made to the control centre, taking details and deciding on the appropriate response before dispatching as necessary, working under the direction of a control officer.

 Emergency care assistant (ECA) – ECAs drive a range of ambulance trust vehicles and assist paramedics.
 They help move patients safely, observe patients’ vital signs and take information from carers or others at the scene.

-There are more than 50 police forces in the UK.
+There are around 50 police forces in the UK.
 The majority cover specific regions but some have other functions, such as the British Transport Police.
 Recruitment is carried out by individual forces.

 The main recruitment process, the Recruit Assessment Centre for police constables, is open to both school leavers and graduates.
 Graduates can also apply to the Police Now programme.
 Graduates who have experience of the workplace can apply to the direct entry programmes for superintendents or inspectors, depending on whether they have held a leadership role in their current career.
 The direct entry programmes are also open to non-graduates with suitable professional experience.

 If you join as a police constable through the standard recruitment process, you spend the first two years as a student police officer or probationer.
 Once you successfully complete this probationary period you are confirmed in your role as a police constable and can apply for more specialist roles, such as dog handling.
 Serving police constables can apply for a fast track programme which seeks to equip them with the skills they'll need to progress to the rank of inspector within two years.

 Here’s an outline of some of the key roles within the policing rank structure:

 - Constable – the frontline of the criminal justice system.
 Under general supervision, but often working independently, constables enforce the law by gathering information, carrying out arrests, interviewing victims, witnesses and suspects, and searching individuals, property, premises and open areas.